jasonkneen/mcp-titan-memory/README.md

 # Titan Memory Server

-A Model Context Protocol (MCP) server implementation with an enhanced Titan Memory model.
+A Model Context Protocol (MCP) server implementation with an enhanced Titan Memory model inspired by the Google white paper.

 ## Overview